 Palm Desert has the fifth largest White population in the Coachella Valley with White people making up 65% of the city's population.
 Compared to other Coachella Valley communities, Palm Desert also has a relatively large Asian population and a relatively small Hispanic Population.

-Just under 21% of the Palm Desert population are immigrants, which is below average for the Coachella Valley, Riverside County and the state of California.
-Select a community to the right of the chart to see how the size of it's immigrant population compares to Palm Desert.
+Just over 21% of the Palm Desert population are immigrants, which is below average for the Coachella Valley and the state of California.
+Select a community to the right of the chart to see how the size of its immigrant population compares to Palm Desert.

 Median Rent Price

-Median gross rent in Palm Desert is $1,156, almost 20% above the average for the Coachella Valley.
+Median gross rent in Palm Desert is $1,260, which is 11% above the average for the Coachella Valley.

 Select a community to the right of the graph to see how rent burden rates compare to Palm Desert.

-Homeownership rates have steadily declined in Palm Desert in the past 5 years.
-60% of households are homeowners, above average for the state of California, but slightly below the national and Riverside County averages.
+Homeownership rates are beginning to slowly increase in Palm Desert after a period of steady decline according to most recent group of 5-year estimates.
+62% of households are homeowners, above average for the state of California, but slightly below the national and Coachella Valley averages.

 Select a community to the right of the graph to see how home-ownership rates compare to Palm Desert.

-3.6% of the households in Palm Desert are non-English speaking households.
-This is relatively low compared to the average across other Coachella Valley places where 10.7% of households are non-english speaking.
+4% of the households in Palm Desert are limited-English speaking households.
+This is relatively low compared to the average across other Coachella Valley places where 15% of households are limited-English speaking.

-Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions, Financial Institutions and Nonprofit Organizations which come from the 2018 Reference USA Business Database.
+Sources Notes: All data in this community profile come from the 2018 5-year estimates of the American Community Survey.
+Income and rent amounts are shown in 2018 dollars for all years.